matt-koban/matt-koban.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I am a PhD student in the Department of Mathematics at the University of Toronto.
+I am a PhD student in the Department of Mathematics at the University of Toronto working under the supervision of Lisa Jeffrey and Steven Rayan.
 My research interests include complex/algebraic geometry and mathematical physics.
-I am currently investigating relationships between quivers, Higgs bundles, and quantum field theories.
+More specifically I am interested in moduli theories of Higgs bundles, and quiver varieties, as well as the ways they appear in the context of quantum field theories and 3-dimensional mirror symmetry.